Suspected militia member held on charges in Capitol riot

 Robert Gieswein, 24, of Woodland Park appeared by video during a brief hearing in federal court in Denver a day after turning himself into local authorities.
 Magistrate Judge Scott T. Varholak set another hearing for Friday for prosecutors to make their case for why Gieswein should continue to be held behind bars while the criminal case against him in Washington proceeds.

 Gieswein’s lawyer, Assistant Federal Defender Matthew Belcher, did not object to the standard delay to allow the government time to present evidence explaining why Gieswein should be detained.
-Gieswein only spoke in response to Varholak‘s questions makng sure he understood his rights.
+Gieswein only spoke in response to Varholak‘s questions making sure he understood his rights.

 According to court documents, Gieswein appears to be a member of the Three Percenters militia group, which advocates for resistance to government policies it believes infringe on individual rights, and is also believed to run a private paramilitary training group called the Woodland Wild Dogs.